shnarazk/LubySequence/memo.typ

 == Definition

-In the paper, the sequence is defined as follows:
+In the paper @Luby1993, the sequence is defined as follows:
 $
   L u b y_1(k >= 1) = cases(
     2^(i-1)\, & " if" k = 2^i - 1 " for some " i >= 1,